+The radical artist John Latham was the enemy of my father, but also an accidental force in my life.
 I am the product of a utopian experiment in communal living.
 I was born in room-ten of a mansion set in the Oxfordshire hills – the offspring of idealists disturbed by their experiences in the Second World War.

-In the early 1960’s the commune was wilder than the one that I would grow up in.
+In the mid 1960’s the commune was wilder than the one that I would grow up in.
 Loose groups of intellectuals and artists would drive down from London and convene in the fake-gothic mansion of Braziers Park for weekends of debate and experimentation.
-R D Laing and John Latham lead one such weekend and the events instigated by one of Latham’s ‘actions’ would cause the commune to split apart, would create a myth that shadowed my childhood and would leave my father as the key figure in a smaller and more conservative community.
+R D Laing and John Latham lead one such weekend and the events instigated by one of Latham’s ‘actions’ would cause the commune to split apart, it would create a myth that shadowed my childhood and it would leave my father as the key figure in a smaller and more conservative community.

-The commune split into two halves – a radical half that considered this an important work of art to be preserved at all costs and a conservative half that demanded that Latham be run out of town.
-My father lead the group opposed to the subversive artist and my subsequent 18 years of adolescence in the commune was lived out against one its founding myths – The Black Spot.
+The commune split into two halves – a radical half that considered this an important work of art to be preserved at all costs, and a conservative half that demanded that Latham be run out of town.
+My father lead the group opposed to the subversive artist and my subsequent 18 years of childhood and adolescence in the commune was lived out against one its founding myths – The Black Spot.

 40 years later and I find myself teaching in the Graduate Media Department at the Slade School of Fine Art.
 It is only a number of years earlier that I have connected my fascination for the works of the artist John Latham with the myth of the commune’s genesis.
-Shortly after the artist’s death, I bring my tutor group with me for my first visit to Latham’s Flat-Time House.
+Shortly after the artist’s death, I bring my tutor group with me for my first visit to Latham’s ‘Flat-Time House’.
 In my telephoned preparations for the day the anecdote had slipped out and after our tour, the curator discloses that there is film in their collection that I might like to see.
-A screen is erected and projector connected.
+A screen is erected and a projector connected.

 Although the commune still exists, my parents died a decade previously and I have had little contact with the commune since.
 On the screen a silent, black and white film crackles into life.
 Shot by Latham during the weekend that the commune imploded, the super8 film shows the Drawing Room and a collection of people.
 With my tutor-group around me, I see my first moving images of my long dead parents – shot by my father’s tormentor.
 My young mother is holding a small baby – I am unclear if the bundle in her arms is my sister, my brother or me.